 Section 1.
 Assignment and Assumption.
 Effective as of the date of this Assignment, Assignor hereby transfers, assigns, and delivers to Assignee all right, title, and interest of Assignor in and to the following assets (collectively, the AAssets@):

-1. That certain Lease Taurus Business Center, Limited executed on September 22, 2000 by Assignor as tenant, regarding warehouse space located in Stuart, Florida; and
+1. That certain Lease between Assignor and Taurus Business Center, Limited dated September 22, 2000 by Assignor as tenant, regarding warehouse space located in Stuart, Florida; and

-2. All drawings and models, either complete or in process, and any other intellectual property exclusively related to the mobile power systems business.
+2. All drawings and models, either complete or in process, all memoranda, notes, records, manuals and other documents, and all intellectual property, including any Work Product (as defined in Section 3 of any of the Confidentiality and Non-Solicitation Agreements between Assignor and any persons listed on Exhibit A hereto), in each case to the extent related to the mobile power systems business.

 Section 2.
 Assignee=s Acceptance and Assumption.
 Assignee hereby accepts such transfer, assignment, and delivery of the Assets from Assignor and expressly assumes any and all rights, responsibilities, obligations, and liabilities of Assignor in connection with the Assets from and after the date of this Assignment.